marcpt98/GenesisEngine/index.md

      <h2>Main Core Sub-system</h2>
      <h4>GameObject and Components</h4>
      Game Objects can be imported and added from the assets folder.
 Can also create empty game objects, which can be modificate by clicking them on the hierachy.<br/>
      Every game object has components that are shown in the inspector window.
-Components such as: Transformation (position, rotation and scale) which determinates their position      in the world , Mesh , Texture, Camera Component and Animation.<br/>
+Components such as: Transformation (position, rotation and scale) which determinates their position      in the world, Mesh, Texture, Camera Component and Animation.<br/>

      <h4>Resource Manager</h4>
-      Allows to save some resources, that at the time they will be used they won't have to b
+      System created in order to manage all custom file formats.
+With this manager you control the import, save and load of all game info (meshes, textures, models...).
+      In-game, this manager allows the user to use everything using only the custom files from library and ignoring the assets files, increasing the speed and performance.

      <h4>Scene Management</h4>
       The scene which all the assets are in can be save and load at any time.
 If the file is not new, it will replace the old one.<br/>